pingcap/docs/tidb-cloud/tidb-cloud-encrypt-cmek.md

 ---
 title: Encryption at Rest Using Customer-Managed Encryption Keys
-summary: Learn about how to use CMEK in TiDB Cloud.
+summary: Learn about how to use Customer-Managed Encryption Key (CMEK) in TiDB Cloud.
 ---

 # Encryption at Rest using Customer-Managemented Encryption Keys